batestin1/CHATBOT/POKECHATBOT/README.md

 1. Entities -> Contains files referring to entities that permeate the chatbot.
 They are in CSV format.
 2. Content -> Contains the dialog flows proposed by the chatbot.
 It is in JSON format.
 3. Skill -> Contains the project as a whole, except its identification keys and accesses.
 It is in JSON format.
+4. Intents ->  Contains files referring to intents that permeate the chatbot.
+They are in CSV format

 <h3>How to Run</h3>